sslerose/UKAL-Neutron-Simulation/README.md

 alias geant4make="setup_geant4"
 # <<< geant4 initialize >>>
 ```
-To generalize the above to any project, just change step (1) to whichever directory the project is in, follow steps (2) -- (4) as normal, then launch using `./executable_name`, where the executable's name will be listed in the terminal after it has been created.
+To generalize the above to any project, change step (1) to whichever directory the project is in, follow steps (2) -- (4) as normal, then launch using `./executable_name`, where the executable's name will be listed in the terminal after it has been created.

 ## Running Projects on the Morgan Compute Cluster (UKY Users Only)

 The Morgan Compute Cluster (MCC) is a high-performance computational resource provided to certified users by the UKY Center for Computational Sciences.
 If you happen to be working under a PI with access to the MCC, you will be given access to the cluster for your projects.
 The MCC provides remote desktop or batch-mode connections, each with their own benefits.
+(Note that the MCC is accessed by many users, and you should be mindful of your active working directory when managing projects.)

-**Connecting via Remote Desktop**
+**(Recommended) Connecting via Remote Desktop**
 A remote desktop connection provides access to the cluster with visualization, allowing for start-to-finish project creation and testing just as you would on a personal machine.
-Access is provided via Open OnDemand (OOD) for the [MCC](https://mcc-ood.ccs.uky.edu/).
+Access is provided via [Open OnDemand](https://mcc-ood.ccs.uky.edu/) (OOD) through your browser.
 1. Log in to OOD using your LinkBlue credentials.
 2. From the Interactive Apps menu at the top, select Morgan Compute Cluster (MCC).
-3. Request a node with:
+3. Request a node:
 	1. Account: `coa_pi_uksr`, where `pi` is the LinkBlue ID of your PI.
  	2. Hours: the number of hours you need continuous access.
 	3. Cores: 4.